lolthisis/SaladChef/README.md

 Making a local multiplayer co-op game I took liberty to make the timer and score common for both player so they work together to gain higher score together.

+Game Time:120 sec
+* is mentioned for chopped vegetable.

 Done:
 -Scene layout
 -Player movement